Sianne Ngai: Our Aesthetic Categories (2012)

-Ngai considers how those feelings help us form judgments about the aesthetic world: How do we know to describe something as “interesting” or “zany”, and most importantly, what does our critical vocabulary say about our present time?

-"Cute" is a much more ambivalent description than social niceties will allow us to admit.
-When we snatch up something cute in an embrace, we pantomime the act of defending a defenseless little pal from an imaginary threat, but the rigid urgency of our embrace, and the concomitant 'devouring-in-kisses' suggests that what we're protecting the cute thing from is ourselves.

 Using the example of a frog-shaped baby's bath toy, Ngai illustrates that cuteness is an aestheticization of powerlessness, as the purpose of the cute bath toy is for it to be pressed against a baby's body, and squished in a way guaranteed to repeatedly crush and deform its formless face.
-The nonaesthetic properties associated with cuteness - smallness, compactness, formal simplicity, softness or pliancy thus also index minor negative affects such as helplessness, pitifulness and even despondency.
-Ngai also argues that the term cuteness is a way of sexualizing beings while simultaneously rendering them unthreatening.
-She illustrates this by providing several examples of poems that deploy ‘cuteness’ as a means of rendering the overtly aggressive and sexual dimension of the theme unthreatening.
+The nonaesthetic properties associated with cuteness (smallness, compactness, formal simplicity, softness or pliancy) thus also index minor negative affects such as helplessness, pitifulness, and despondency.
+Ngai also argues that the term "cute" is a way of sexualizing beings while simultaneously rendering them unthreatening.
+She illustrates this by providing several examples of poems that deploy cuteness as a means of rendering the overtly aggressive and sexual dimension of the theme unthreatening.

 Theory of the Gimmick (2020)

-Her newest book, Theory of the Gimmick explores the "gimmick" as encoding a relation to labor (the gimmicky artwork irritates us because it seems to be working too hard to get our attention, but also not working hard enough), and as the inverted image of the modernist "device" celebrated by Victor Shklovsky.
-While both are essentially artistic techniques that perform the reflexive action of "laying bare" the means by which their effects are produced, in one case this action gives rise to a negative aesthetic judgment while it becomes a bearer of high aesthetic value in the other.
+Her book Theory of the Gimmick argues that the "gimmick" is a crucial form for modern capitalist society, and is both an aesthetic category and an aesthetic judgement, where calling something a gimmick is a performative act.
+A gimmick is a gadget that flatters to deceive.
+The book explores the gimmick as encoding a relation to labor, and as the inverted image of the modernist "device" celebrated by Victor Shklovsky.

-Extending the focus in Ngai's second book on the historical significance of the rise of equivocal aesthetic categories (such as the merely 'interesting') and with an eye to the special difficulties posed by the very idea of an aesthetics of production (as opposed to reception), Theory of the Gimmick explores the uneasy mix of attraction and repulsion produced by the gimmick across a range of forms specific to western capitalism.
-These include fictions by Mark Twain, Charles Chesnutt, Gertrude Stein, Joris-Karl Huysmans, Villiers de L'Isle-Adam, and Henry James; twentieth-century poetic stunts; the video installations of contemporary artist Stan Douglas; reality television; and the novel of ideas.
+Extending the focus in Ngai's second book on the historical significance of the rise of equivocal aesthetic categories, Theory of the Gimmick explores the mix of attraction and repulsion produced by the gimmick across a range of forms specific to capitalist society.
+These include fiction by Mark Twain, Joris-Karl Huysmans, Villiers de L'Isle-Adam, and Henry James; twentieth-century poetic stunts; the video installations of contemporary artist Stan Douglas; and philosophical fiction.

+One reviewer noted that the book demonstrates that American cultural theory is capable of structural thinking and Marxist critique, while also firmly grounded in a cultural theory tradition.
+Another reviewer said that it feels more like a collection of essays than a cohesive argument.